cardano-foundation/docs-cardano-org/getting-started/exchanges/index.md

-# Running Stake Pools and Delegating as an Exchange
+# Running stake pools and delegation for exchanges

 Many exchanges are eager to participate in either running a stake pool or delegating their stake to existing pools.